What is a stroke?

 The cause of stroke varies, depending on the type you experience – ischaemic or haemorrhagic – although there are common risk factors, including smoking, poor diet, lack of exercise, heavy drinking, high cholesterol and high blood-pressure.

-If you have previously experienced a stroke or TIA, it’s particularly important to be vigilant and to actively manage any risk factors, as the chances of having another stroke may have greatly increased.
+If you have previously experienced a stroke or TIA, it's particularly important to be vigilant and to actively manage any risk factors with medical practitioners, as the chances of having another stroke may have greatly increased.

-Every stroke is different but, typically, not painful at the time.
+Every stroke is different but typically a stroke is not painful at the time.
 However, some people do experience pain during treatment and recovery.

-In short, yes.
-Stress can trigger a range of risk-factors for stroke, including poor diet, a sedentary lifestyle, smoking and reliance on alcohol.
+Stress can trigger a range of risk factors for stroke, including poor diet, a sedentary lifestyle, smoking and reliance on alcohol.
 It can also cause the heart to work harder, which increases blood pressure, and drives up sugar levels in the blood, potentially triggering diabetes – all factors which can increase the risk of clots.
-Similarly, it’s known to increase inflammation in the arteries and throughout the body, narrowing blood vessels and inhibiting blood supply, and therefore oxygen, to the brain.
+Similarly, stress is known to increase inflammation in the arteries and throughout the body, narrowing blood vessels and inhibiting blood supply, and therefore oxygen, to the brain.

 Unfortunately, there is no clear or predictable timeline.
 Recovery will depend upon the severity of the stroke, the areas of the brain affected, and the speed of access to treatment and rehabilitation.